Ryan Lab Group

 Email: edryan@email.unc.edu

 Dr. Ryan’s research focuses on examining the influence of various acute and chronic stressors on neuromuscular function.
 Most recently, our team has specifically worked to mitigate injuries and improve occupational health and performance in first responders.
-Dr. Ryan has published over 120 peer-reviewed original research manuscripts and has lectured nationally on the research conducted with his team.
+He works closely with the NC Occupational Safety and Health Education and Research Center and the Carolina Center.
+Dr. Ryan has published over 130 peer-reviewed original research manuscripts and has lectured nationally on the research conducted with his team.
 An example of his current work can be found here.

 PubMed Link: https://pubmed.ncbi.nlm.nih.gov/?term=ryan+ed&sort=date